How To Get Rid of Under Eye Hollows & Sunken Eyes

 #3: Plump skin with hyaluronic acid

 Another way you can bring moisture to the skin is to look for products that contain hyaluronic acid.
 This super-powered ingredient can help skin stretch and plump to reduce the appearance of everything from sunken eye sockets to fine lines and wrinkles.
-MD Glam’s Hyaluronic Acid Night C Complex is packed with essential vitamins A, B, C, and E as well as low molecular weight hyaluronic acid to help smooth and hydrate while you sleep.
+MD Glam’s Hyaluronic Acid Night C Complex is packed with essential vitamins A, B, C, and E as well as low molecular weight hyaluronic acid to help smooth and hydrate thin skin while you sleep.

 #4: Exercise your face